-1Which of the following best describes the gradient of a scalar field?
+1Which of the following is an example of a scalar field?

 Incorrect!
 Try again.